Image Universal Pictures

 No, there is no such test because everyone is different.
 See, one section of the brain generates movement, another helps us receive sensations, within another we see, we use another to hear, to speak.
-But we also see movement, notice feelings, hear what we say… All of this happens in the front part of the brain, which once upon a time people thought was the silent or mute area, but is actually the organizing and planning brain; everything goes through it.
+But we also see movement, notice feelings, hear what we say… all of this happens in the front part of the brain, which once upon a time people thought was the silent or mute area, but is actually the organising and planning brain; everything goes through it.

-Dr. Aguilar's notes on the different functions of the brain (where we hear, where we process language, etc.)
+Dr. Aguilar's notes on the different functions of the brain (where we hear, where we process language, etc)

 Could you at least roughly tell me what percentage we use to smile or to clench a fist?

 No. In relation to brain activity, these questions are extremely complicated.
 Any answer I could give you would only be a reflection of the brain’s response to stimulus.
 Many of these actions take place in the bones and stay there.
 The commands enter through one door and leave from the next.
 There are other reactions that enter through the same door and go higher, but still remain spinal.
 But there are others that are cortical.
 This is getting very complicated and I'm sure you can't understand a word I'm saying.
 Why?
 Well, because there is also memory and memory requires learning.